Wenhao-Jin/strucGNN_RBP/README.md

-# strucGNN_RBP: structure-based modelling of RNA-binding proteins using graph neural networks.
+# strucGNN-RBP: structure-based modelling of RNA-binding proteins using graph neural networks.

 ## strucGNNs
 strucGNNs are graph neural network-based frameworks for predicting RNA-binding protein and RNA-binding domain from protein structure data.